In Part One, I discussed the process of probate. In this second part, I will talk about avoiding probate and why it is a dirty word.

 - by naming a beneficiary of the asset

-- by placing the assets into a trust
+- by placing the asset

 - by leaving a will naming his or her beneficiaries.